VA Disability Rating for Sleep Apnea

 The VA can assign ratings of 0, 30, 50, and 100 percent in cases of sleep apnea, as follows:

-• 30 percent: Your sleep apnea is causing you to experience persistent daytime sleepiness that does not improve with adequate sleep at night and may impair your ability to function during the day.
+- 30 percent: Your sleep apnea is causing you to experience persistent daytime sleepiness and impairs your ability to function during the day.

 Sleep Apnea and TDIU